Scarlet Badis and other Nano fish are an exciting, underappreciated segment of the aquarium hobby.

 Feeding Scarlet Badis

-Scarlet Badis are known as micro predators.
-This means they prefer feeding on tiny free swimming invertebrates that are found in huge numbers in natural waterways.
+Scarlet Badis are what we call micro predators.
+This means they mostly eat tiny free-swimming invertebrates that are found in huge numbers in their natural habitat.

-The menu can include tiny micro worms, water fleas (daphnia), newborn shrimp, mosquito larvae, bloodworms, tubifex, etc. They also enjoy eating young fish fry and any eggs they stumble upon.
+The menu can include small worms, insect larvae, water fleas (daphnia), newborn shrimp, mosquito larvae, bloodworms, tubifex, etc. They also enjoy eating young fish fry, small zooplankton, and any eggs they stumble upon.

 The key here is the word “micro,” however.
-They are carnivores but you need to provide appropriately sized prey items.
+They are carnivorous freshwater fish but you need to provide appropriately sized prey items.
 Fortunately, most of the food listed above is readily available in aquarium stores.

 Most live food can be easily grown at home or kept fresh for extended periods.
 I highly recommend keeping some on hand, especially if you intend on breeding your Scarlet Badis.
 Live food also helps encourage picky, newly introduced Scarlet Badis to feed.

-You can also supplement their fresh and frozen diet with prepared foods.
-Even the smallest fish pellets may be too large for them so make sure that it’s formulated for nano fish.
+You can also supplement their fresh and frozen foods with prepared dry food.
+Even small fish pellets may be too large for them.
+So make sure it is the right size for nano fish.
 Crushed flake may also work but fresh and frozen food gets their attention like nothing else.

 Breeding Scarlet Badis